radiilab/radii-edu-home.DEPRECATED/Readme.md

 {{ yarn build} this starts webpack hot and heavy}
 #command for adding
 {{ yarn build:prod} this starts the build and generates the dist folder}

+## radii-educational

+-   pages to be conected to the bloging system for better transparency of the categorical partition of connected events at radii